subhojit777/imag/README.md

 | Git backend                           | Data sync     |
 | Editor calling                        | Editing       |

+Some more ideas:

+- Extract URLs and put them into store as Bookmarks

 ### Todo-List

 `imag` should also contain a full todo-tool.
 I'm thinking about integrating